 When viewing wealth as a facilitator (rather than the end goal), the natural question is, “what is the end goal?”
 Unfortunately, there is no universal answer to this – it is as personal to every individual as a fingerprint.
 However, by understanding your end goal, you can better appreciate your investment objectives and thereby deploy your capital strategically.

-The 4 principles of investing
+The 4 principles of investing globally and in Switzerland

 Books weighing as much as bricks have been written on this subject.
 There is much technical and academic literature out there, each one fiercely disagreeing with the other.
 We have distilled them into 4 easy-to-remember principles that are relevant across any investment scenario.